Mariam Vattalil: Religious life

 Vattalil joined the Franciscan Clarist Congregation at Kidangoor following the completion of her secondary schooling and assumed the religious name of "Rani Maria" upon joining and entering their novitiate.
 Her cousin Cicily would become "Soni Maria".
 The two set off for the convent and entered the order on 3 July 1971 for their aspirancy period which concluded on 30 October 1972.
 Their postulancy spanned from 1 November 1972 to 29 April 1973 and their novitiate spanned from 30 April 1973 to 20 April 1974.

-Her first profession was made on 1 May 1974 before she was sent to Saint Mary's convent in Bijnor where she arrived on 24 December 1975; she there as a teacher from 8 September 1976 to 7 August 1978.
-Her duties continued there and she made her final profession of vows on 22 May 1980 at Ankamaly in the church of Saint Hormis.
+Her first profession was made on 1 May 1974 before she was sent to Saint Mary's convent in Bijnor where she arrived on 24 December 1975; she served there as a teacher from 8 September 1976 to 7 August 1978.
+Her duties continued there and she made her final profession of vows on 22 May 1980 at Angamaly in the church of Saint Hormis.
 On 21 July 1983 she was transferred to Odagady and arrived there on 25 July where she served as the coordinator of social activities.
 From 1 June to 31 July 1985 she spent time in silence and solitude at Aluva while later serving as the local superior from 30 May 1989 to 15 May 1992.
 It was around this time that she received a degree in sociology from the Rewa University.
 Vattalil was later transferred to Udayanagar on 15 May 1992 and arrived there on 18 May.